 - Attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary, middle and/or high schools in California for a total of three or more years, OR

 - Attended or attained credits at a combination of California high school, California adult school, and California community college for the equivalent of three years or more.

 AB 540 students may be:

-- Students who are U.S. citizens, but who are not CA residents
+- Students who are U.S. citizens, but not California residents

 - Students who are undocumented

 - Students with a nonimmigrant visa status (U Visa and victims of sex trafficking may be eligible for AB 540 status)